How To Relieve Menopause Aches And Pains In 12 Simple Steps.

 I started going through the menopause at 40 years old and I have been going through the menopause now for roughly 10 years, I have suffered from almost all of these symptoms at some point.
 Some of the symptoms have come and gone, and some of the symptoms have stayed for the full 10 years.
 Each individual is entirely different and everyone’s symptoms will differ.

-What is menopausal joint pain?
+What are menopausal aches, pains and joint pain?

 As hormone levels such as Oestrogen and progesterone decline during the menopause,